Synthetic approach to the Quillen model structure on topological spaces: Example: subcategories of topological spaces

 \begin{definition} We take the following subcategories to all be full: \begin{enumerate} \item[(1)] Let $\ncat{cgHaus}$ be the subcategory of compactly generated Hausdorff spaces. \item[(2)] Let $\ncat{CGWH}$ be the subcategory of compactly generated weakly Hausdorff spaces. \item[(3)] Let $\DTop$ be the subcategory of $\Delta$-generated spaces.
 A $\Delta$-generated space $X$ is a topological space which has the final topology \wrt\ all maps from simplices $\simp{n} \to X$.
 There is an obvious functor $\Delta\operatorname{-ify} \from \Top \to \DTop$, which simply refines the topology on a space $X$ to be the finest topology for which all maps $\simp{n} \to X$ are continuous.
 This forms an adjunction $\iota \adj \Delta\operatorname{-ify}$, making $\DTop$ a coreflective subcategory of $\Top$ \cite{vogt:convenient}*{Corollary 1.4}. \item[(4)] Let $\ncat{Sob}$ be the subcategory of sober spaces.
 A sober space $X$ is a topological space such that every irreducible closed subset of $X$ is the closure of exactly one point.
 In particular, every Hausdorff space is sober.
 There is a soberification functor $\operatorname{sober} \from \Top \to \ncat{Sob}$, which is a left adjoint to the inclusion $\iota \from \ncat{Sob} \ito \Top$, making $\ncat{Sob}$ a reflective subcategory of $\Top$. \end{enumerate} \end{definition}

 There is a chain of (co)reflections relating $\ncat{cgHaus}$ and $\ncat{CGWH}$ to $\Top$, so the comments above apply to them.
 The categories $\ncat{cgHaus}$, $\ncat{CGWH}$, and $\DTop$ are cartesian closed (see for instance \cite{steenrod:convenient}, \cite{cgwh:spaces}, and \cite{vogt:convenient} respectively).
 In $\ncat{Sob}$, the exponentiable spaces are precisely the locally compact spaces \cite{stone:spaces}*{Theorem VII.4.12}.
 Thus, in each of these categories, (Q5) is satisfied.
-A standard proof (such as the one in \cite{hovey:book}) shows that (Q6) is also satisfied in $\ncat{cgHaus}$ and $\ncat{CGWH}$, and $\DTop$ is locally presentable \cite{directed:homotopy}*{Theorem 3.7}.
-We only present the proof of (Q6) for sober spaces.
+A standard proof (such as the one in \cite{hovey:book}) shows that (Q6) is also satisfied in $\ncat{cgHaus}$ and $\ncat{CGWH}$, and $\DTop$ is locally presentable \cite{directed:homotopy}*{Theorem 3.7} hence admits the small object argument.

+Most of the model structures on the above categories are well-known (see for instance the proof in \cite{hirschhorn:model-structure-on-top}).
+The only model structure that we are unaware of an existing reference for is on $\Sob$, so we will carefully check the remaining axiom (Q6).

 \begin{lemma} Let $\mathcal{K}$ be either $\mathcal{I}$ or $\mathcal{J}$.
 Then every map in $cell(\mathcal{K})$ is a closed $T_1$ inclusion; that is, if $f \from X \to Y \in cell(\mathcal{K})$, then $f$ is a closed map such that every point in $Y-fX$ is closed.
 Moreover, $Y-fX$ is Hausdorff in the subspace topology. \end{lemma} \begin{proof} The first part is given in \cite{hovey:book}*{Lemma 2.4.5}.
 For the second part, notice that $Y/fX$ is a cell complex and hence Hausdorff, so the result follows since $Y-fX \iso Y/fX - [fX]$ as subspaces. \end{proof}